acsone/click-odoo-contrib/README.rst

                             exists.
     --if-source-exists      Don't report error if source database does not exist.
-    --filestore-copy-mode   [default|rsync]
+    --filestore-copy-mode   [default|rsync|hardlink]
                             Mode for copying the filestore.
 Default uses python shutil copytree which copies
                             everything.
 If the target filestore already
                             exists and just needs an update you can use rsync to rsync the filestore instead.
+If both filestores are on the same filesystem supporting hardlinks you can use the option hardlink to hard link the files to the inodes of the files of the source directory which saves on space on the disk.
     --help                  Show this message and exit.

 click-odoo-dropdb (stable)